LiewX/Robocon-2025/tasks.md

 4. next patch! rtos integration and tidied up pid calculations
 - also integration with motors and encoders. hopefully i dont crash the car.

+## Misc.
+Changelog
+(5/4/2025)
+1. In the input shaping function for the wheel motor actuation, used another constant to allow for a bigger decrease in input so that the robot to stop faster.

+2. If PS4 disconnects, deactivate motor wheels

+## To Test:
+    - Closed loop orientation control of robot using IMU
+    - Testing of new task "Task - Calibrate Wheel Motors"